net-utilities/f5-downloads/README.md

 own risk.

 #### Not happy about something?
-Leave an issue, or better yet, a Pull Request.
+Leave an [issue](https://github.com/net-utilities/f5-downloads/issues), or better yet, a Pull Request.
+You can also try your luck at our [Discord channel](https://discord.gg/Q2c3UhpJ).

 # Configuration